Francesco601/Francesco601/README.md

 # Recent blogs:
 - <a href="https://medium.com/@francescofranco_39234/build-a-resnet-from-scratch-with-tensorflow-and-keras-1b47ba6dd0f5"> Build a ResNet from Scratch </a>
 - <a href="https://medium.com/ai-mind-labs/object-detection-with-python-and-huggingface-transformers-f1347398b112"> Object Detection with HuggingFace Transformers </a>
-- <a href="https://medium.com/@francescofranco_39234/simple-conv3d-example-with-keras-1bb44c93dab2"> Simple Conv3D example with Keras </a>
+- <a href="https://medium.com/@francescofranco_39234/building-a-u-net-with-tensorflow-and-keras-ab9b2e40ffda"> Building a U-Net with TensorFlow and Keras </a>

 # 🌐 Socials: